-The Plan Administrator will be able to amend the 2023 Plan or outstanding awards for any purpose which may at the time be permitted by law, or terminate the 2023 Plan as to future grants of awards, except that the Plan Administrator will not be able to alter the terms of an award if it would affect materially and adversely a participant's rights under the award without the participant's consent (unless expressly provided in the 2023 Plan or the right to alter the terms of an award was expressly reserved by the Plan Administrator at the time the award was granted).
-Stockholder approval will be required for any amendment to the 2023 Plan to the extent such approval is required by law, including the Internal Revenue Code of 1986, as amended (the "Code"), or applicable stock exchange requirements.
-No awards may be made under the 2023 after 10 years from the Effective Date.
+The Plan Administrator will be able to amend the A&R 2023 Plan or outstanding awards for any purpose which may at the time be permitted by law, or terminate the A&R 2023 Plan as to future grants of awards, except that the Plan Administrator will not be able to alter the terms of an award if it would affect materially and adversely a participant's rights under the award without the participant's consent (unless expressly provided in the A&R 2023 Plan or the right to alter the terms of an award was expressly reserved by the Plan Administrator at the time the award was granted).
+Stockholder approval will be required for any amendment to the A&R 2023 Plan to the extent such approval is required by law, including the Internal Revenue Code of 1986, as amended (the "Code"), or applicable stock exchange requirements.
+No awards may be made under the A&R 2023 Plan after 10 years from June 7, 2023.